thephez/dpp-spec/doc/data-contract.md

 ## State Transition Structure

-[Structure validation](https://github.com/dashevo/js-dpp/blob/v0.11.1/lib/dataContract/stateTransition/validation/validateDataContractSTStructureFactory.js#L37-L55) verifies that the content of state transition fields comply with the requirements for the field.
+[Structure validation](https://github.com/dashevo/js-dpp/blob/v0.11.1/lib/dataContract/stateTransition/validation/validateDataContractSTStructureFactory.js#L37-L55) verifies that the content of state transition fields complies with the requirements for the field.
 The `contractId` and `signature` fields are validated in this way.

 ### Contract ID Validation